Volkswagen truck unit Traton offers $2.9 billion to take over Navistar

 Navistar, based near Chicago, called Traton’s offer unsolicited in a statement and said its board would “carefully review and evaluate the proposal in the context of Navistar’s strategic plan for the company.”

-The company has been restructuring its operations under Chairman and Chief Executive Troy Clarke, and last fall rolled out a new five-year plan called “Navistar 4.0” that aims to increase pre-tax profit margins to 12% by the end of 2024 from just under 8% for the fiscal year ended Oct.
+The company has been restructuring its operations under Chairman and Chief Executive Troy Clarke since 2013, and last fall rolled out a new five-year plan called “Navistar 4.0” that aims to increase pre-tax profit margins to 12% by the end of 2024 from just under 8% for the fiscal year ended Oct.
 31.

-Traton includes the European commercial truck brands MAN, Scania and Volkswagen trucks, but it has lacked a strong North American footprint to compete with Daimler AG’s (DAIGn.DE) Freightliner operation or Volvo Group’s (VOLVb.ST) Mack truck business.
+Traton includes the European commercial truck brands MAN, Scania and Volkswagen trucks, but it has lacked a strong North American footprint to compete with Daimler AG’s Freightliner operation, Paccar Inc, which owns the Peterbilt and Kenworth brands, or Volvo Group’s Mack truck business.

 Volkswagen floated an 11.5% stake in Traton last June.
-The subsidiary’s shares have trended down from the 27 euro offering price and closed Thursday at 23.01 euros.
+The subsidiary’s shares have trended down from the 27 euro offering price and are trading at 23.23 euros.

-Commercial truck makers are under pressure from regulators to develop cleaner, electric vehicles.
-Navistar and Volkswagen said in 2017 they would collaborate on electric truck development.

-The commercial truck sector is also highly cyclical.
+The sector is also highly cyclical.
 Heavy-duty class 8 truck orders were down most of last year in North America compared to a year earlier, according to data from ACT Research.

+Before Traton’s offer, Navistar shares had been on a downhill run, off nearly 17% since the start of 2020.
+The U.S. truck maker had told investors it expected overall industry demand for trucks and school buses in its core markets to fall by 20% this year.

-Reporting by Joe White in Detroit; Editing by Matthew Lewis and Tom Brown
+Reporting by Joe White in Detroit; Editing by Tom Brown, Richard Pullin, Kirsten Donovan